stefan6419846/pip-licenses-cli/CONTRIBUTING.md

 ## Design policy

-The design policy of `pip-licenses` is as follows.
+The design policy of `pip-licenses-cli` is as follows.

 * Focus only on outputting license information of Python packages installed in user's environment.
 * Support Python 3.9 or later.